kpobococ/ik-php/README.md

 $payment = $status->getPayment();
 ```

+This transparently checks the signature of the payment.

 The `$status` variable now contains an instance of `Interkassa_Status` class.
 The
 `$payment` variable holds an instance of `Interkassa_Payment` with all the initial